romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 export default Devise.extend({});
 {% endhighlight %}

-We also need to tell our adapter to use it on all Ember Data requests:
+You also need to tell the application adapter to use it on all Ember Data requests:

 {% highlight javascript %}
 // app/adapters/application.js